usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 - Imports

-    - :inline-python:`AdvancedLogicalCameraImage`: Message class that stores the part poses and sensor pose of the advanced logical camera (:term:`AdvancedLogicalCameraImage.msg`)
+    - :python:`AdvancedLogicalCameraImage`: Message class that stores the part poses and sensor pose of the advanced logical camera (:term:`AdvancedLogicalCameraImage.msg`)
-    - :inline-python:`Part`: Message class that stores the part type and color (:term:`Part.msg`).
+    - :python:`Part`: Message class that stores the part type and color (:term:`Part.msg`).
-    - :inline-python:`PartPose`: Message class that stores a :inline-python:`Part` and its :inline-python:`Pose`  (:term:`PartPose.msg`)
+    - :python:`PartPose`: Message class that stores a :python:`Part` and its :python:`Pose`  (:term:`PartPose.msg`)

         - **Note**: These message classes are imported as aliases since the package consists of Python classes with the same name.

-    - The module :inline-python:`utils` contains reusable functions and classes.
+    - The module :python:`utils` contains reusable functions and classes.
-    - The function :inline-python:`multiply_pose()` is used to compute the pose of the parts detected by the camera in the world frame.
+    - The function :python:`multiply_pose()` is used to compute the pose of the parts detected by the camera in the world frame.
-    - The function :inline-python:`rpy_from_quaternion()` is used to convert a quaternion to euler angles roll, pitch, yaw.
+    - The function :python:`rpy_from_quaternion()` is used to convert a quaternion to euler angles roll, pitch, yaw.
-    - The function :inline-python:`rad_to_deg_str()` is used to convert a value in radians to a string in degrees.
+    - The function :python:`rad_to_deg_str()` is used to convert a value in radians to a string in degrees.
-    - The class :inline-python:`AdvancedLogicalCameraImage` is a Python class which is used to store the message published on the camera topic.
+    - The class :python:`AdvancedLogicalCameraImage` is a Python class which is used to store the message published on the camera topic.
 Although a class is not strictly necessary, it makes the code more readable and easier to maintain.

 - Class Variables

-    - :inline-python:`_part_colors` is a dictionary that maps the integer values of the part color to their string representations.
+    - :python:`_part_colors` is a dictionary that maps the integer values of the part color to their string representations.
-    - :inline-python:`_part_types` is a dictionary that maps the integer values of the part type to their string representations.
+    - :python:`_part_types` is a dictionary that maps the integer values of the part type to their string representations.
-    - :inline-python:`_part_colors_emoji` is a dictionary that maps the integer values of the part color to their emoji representations.
+    - :python:`_part_colors_emoji` is a dictionary that maps the integer values of the part color to their emoji representations.

         - **Note**: These dictionaries are mainly used to display the part color and type in a human-readable format.

 - Instance Variables

-    - :inline-python:`_advanced_camera0_sub` is a subscriber to the camera topic.
-The callback function :inline-python:`advanced_camera0_cb()` is called when a message is published on the camera topic.
+    - :python:`_advanced_camera0_sub` is a subscriber to the camera topic.
+The callback function :python:`advanced_camera0_cb()` is called when a message is published on the camera topic.
-    - :inline-python:`_camera_image` is an object of the class :inline-python:`AdvancedLogicalCameraImage` that stores the latest message published on the camera topic.
+    - :python:`_camera_image` is an object of the class :python:`AdvancedLogicalCameraImage` that stores the latest message published on the camera topic.

 - Instance Methods

-    - :inline-python:`camera_image(self)` is a getter to the :inline-python:`_camera_image` attribute and is provided to access the latest message published on the camera topic.
+    - :python:`camera_image(self)` is a getter to the :python:`_camera_image` attribute and is provided to access the latest message published on the camera topic.

-    - :inline-python:`_advanced_camera0_cb(self, msg)` is the callback function for the camera topic.
-It stores the message in the :inline-python:`_camera_image` attribute.
+    - :python:`_advanced_camera0_cb(self, msg)` is the callback function for the camera topic.
+It stores the message in the :python:`_camera_image` attribute.

-    - :inline-python:`parse_advanced_camera_image(self)` parses the message stored in :inline-python:`_camera_image` and returns a string representation of the message.
+    - :python:`parse_advanced_camera_image(self)` parses the message stored in :python:`_camera_image` and returns a string representation of the message.
 This method is used to display the part color, type, and pose in a human-readable format.
 The output is printed in the following format:

-        - Emoji for the part color using the class attribute :inline-python:`part_colors_emoji_`.
+        - Emoji for the part color using the class attribute :python:`part_colors_emoji_`.
-        - Part color using the class attribute :inline-python:`part_colors_`.
+        - Part color using the class attribute :python:`part_colors_`.
-        - Part type using the class attribute :inline-python:`part_types_`.
+        - Part type using the class attribute :python:`part_types_`.
         - Part pose in the camera frame: This is the pose returned by the camera.
         - Part pose in the world frame: This is calculated by multiplying the camera pose with the part pose in the camera frame.
-This multiplication is done using the method :inline-python:`multiply_pose()`.
+This multiplication is done using the method :python:`multiply_pose()`.

 Create the Executable